definedrisk/petzold-pw5e/CD-ROM/README.md

 - Dont delete GDI objects while they are selected into a valid Device Context.
 - Dont delete stock objects.

 Creating, Selecting and Deleting Pens.
 Use of *CreatePen* and *CreatePenIndirect* using a `LOGPEN` structure.
 Raster Operation (ROP) is a bitwise boolean operation with pixels.
 Binary Raster Operation (ROP2) when just two pixel patterns involved (the pen and destination).
 Demonstrate `ALTERNATE` and `WINDING` parameters for the *Polygon Fill Mode* (Device Context Attribute).

 #### Useful Microsoft Documentation

 1. [Windows > Apps > Win32 > API > Windows GDI > Wingdi.h > SetPolyFillMode funcion](https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-setpolyfillmode)

-... work in progress ...
+### WhatSize

+#### Comments

+Metric mapping modes (see pp.184-185 for details):

+- *Window origin* default (0,0) can be changed.
+- *Viewport origin* default (0,0) can be changed.
+- *Window extent* default set by mapping mode and resolution of device cannot be changed.
+- *Viewport extent* default set by mapping mode and resolution of device cannot be changed.
+- The extents *Window extent* and *Viewport extent* aren't important by themselves but take on meaning when expressed as ratios of each other.

+(An)Isotropic mapping modes (see pp.188-192 for details):

+- Let you change the viewport and window extents.